 There are many apps and softwares that can come in handy besides the ones mentioned above.
 For example, link shorteners like Bitly, Buffer and Capsulink are excellent tools to track what content brings the most traffic to your links in the bio, where your visitors are coming from and adjust your future campaigns accordingly.
 Moreover, they allow you to create branded links which can better attract your customers’ attention, build brand awareness and increase your visibility online.

 These 16 tricks will keep your Instagram to-do list full.
 Like any other aspect in life, Instagram too requires either chunky time investment or some dollar bills.
 Perfect, if you can do both.
-If not, there are plenty of tricks in the list to turn back to and make sure your Instagram account grows.
+If not, there are plenty of other tricks you can try to make sure your Instagram account grows.
 If a frog can achieve 4 digits of followers, so can everyone else.